 - Coordinate the development of a core library of model transactional documents that are tailored to the unique legal challenges within Power Africa countries in order to facilitate the negotiation, conclusion, and maintenance of power purchase and other related power agreements between Power Africa countries and international investors;

 - Develop the capacity of Power Africa governments and other local stakeholders to utilize these model documents to reduce the project development time cycle.

-Goal: CLDP is working closely with the USAID Mission in Mali together with the Malian Government (GOM) to improve the skills and effectiveness of several key agencies for a better enforcement of IP rights.
+Goal: CLDP is working closely with the USAID Mission in Mali together with the Government of Mali to to support the Feed the Future initiative by ensuring safe and healthy agricultural products.

 - Development and implementation of a program utilizing mobile-phone technology to authenticate agricultural products, thus reducing potentially harmful counterfeit goods